DestinyVolt/D-D/Arcadia.md

 ***Cantrip Savant:*** When casting an artificer cantrip, you gain a +2 bonus to attack rolls and to your artificer spell save DC unless your spellcasting focus grants a higher bonus.
 As an action, you can replace an artificer cantrip you know with a different cantrip from the artificer spell list or your Breakthrough spell list.
 Once you use this feature, you can’t use it again until you finish a long rest.

+***Work In Progress.*** Once per rest, as an action, you can replace any prepared artificer spell with any other spell from the artificer spell list, which then counts as a prepared spell for you.

+***Superior Breakthrough (5/LR):*** When you cast one of the spells you prepared with Arcane Breakthroughs, you can do so as if the spell was cast using a spell slot two levels higher than the spell slot you expend.

 ***Flash of Genius (5/LR):*** When you or a creature within 30ft of you makes an ability check or saving throw, you can give them a bonus equal to your Charisma modifier.

 ***Known Infusions***: You can have four infusions active at a time.\